 Proofs will be sent to the first or nominated author by e-mail in PDF format and must be returned within 48 hours of receipt.
-Any major changes will be charged to the authors.
+Authors will be charged for major revisions.

 The PDF file of the article is provided free of charge at the final stage.
-The file is send to the author for correspondence.
-Printed copies may be purchased from the publisher at the proofreading stage.
+The file is sent to the corresponding author.

 Conflict of interest